Published: June 2019

 Ongoing human-caused mortality in the SMRZ and the absence of bears in the NCRZ indicates that continued conservation measures and protections are required to protect and reestablish viable and selfsustaining populations within the State.
 Because of the small population size, limited distribution and continuing threats to grizzly bears in Washington, we recommend that the grizzly bear retain its status as a state endangered species in Washington.

-Lewis, J. C. 2018.
-Draft Periodic Status Review for the Grizzly Bear in Washington.
+Lewis, J. C. 2019.
+Periodic Status Review for the Grizzly Bear in Washington.
 Washington Department of Fish and Wildlife, Olympia, Washington.
 15+ iv pp.